mikependon/RepoDB.NET/pages/enumerations/conversiontype.md

 Converter.ConversionType = ConversionType.Automatic;
 ```

+{: .important }
-> Please be reminded that if the database column is not auto-convertible to a target property, then the `System.Convert` method will be explicitly be used during the transformation.
-With this additional logic implied, the performance will be affected during transformation.
+> Please be reminded that if the database column is not auto-convertible to a target property, then the `System.Convert` method will used during the transformation.
+With this additional logic implied, the performance will be affected during the transformations.